How to Stop Someone from Accessing My Android Phone Remotely

 What to do:

-- Consider installing a battery optimization tool to see which apps or services are causing abnormal power consumption.
+• Consider using a battery optimization app to identify which apps or services are causing excessive power drain.

 3. Strange Noises or Voices During Calls